ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 // 1) scientia.sixel
 // 2) van-gogh.sixel
 // These sixels can be found in the upp-components/CtrlLib/Images directory.
-// You can use cat command to view them.
+// You can use the "cat" command to view them.

 using namespace Upp;